Banking-Analytics-Lab/GeoClaimFrequency/README.md

 ically provide limited location identifiers, constraining how this information can be incorporated in claim-frequency models.
 This study examines how geographic information from alternative data sources can be incorporated into actuarial models for Motor Third Party Liability (MTPL) claim prediction under such constraints.
-Using the BeMTPL97 dataset [CAS Dataset Manual](https://cas.uqam.ca/pub/web/CASdatasets-manual.pdf), we adopt a zone-level modeling framework and evaluate predictive performance on postcodes not observed during training.
+Using the BeMTPL97 dataset [(CAS Dataset Manual)](https://cas.uqam.ca/pub/web/CASdatasets-manual.pdf), we adopt a zone-level modeling framework and evaluate predictive performance on postcodes not observed during training.
 Geographic information is introduced through two channels: environmental indicators from OpenStreetMap (2014) and CORINE Land Cover 2000, and orthoimagery from 1995 released by the Belgian National Geographic Institute for academic use.
 We evaluate the predictive contribution of coordinates,